Like Water for Chocolate (novel): Plot

 Rosaura gives birth to a son, Roberto.
 She is unable to nurse him while recovering from pregnancy complications, so Tita tries to feed Roberto herself.
 Miraculously, she begins producing breast milk and is able to nurse Roberto.
 This brings her and Pedro closer than ever.
 They begin meeting secretly around the ranch.

 Rosaura, Pedro and Roberto move to San Antonio at Mama Elena's insistence, who suspects a relationship between Tita and Pedro.
 Roberto dies soon after the move.
 Upon hearing of her nephew's death, Tita loses her mind and secludes herself in the dovecote until John Brown, the widowed family doctor, arrives at Mama Elena's request to have him take Tita to an insane asylum.
 Instead, John takes her back to his home to live with him and his young son, Alex.

 Tita and John soon fall in love, but her underlying feelings for Pedro do not waver.
 At the ranch, a group of bandits attack the ranch and paralyze Mama Elena.
 Tita returns to take care of Mama Elena.
 However, Mama Elena is paranoid that she is poisoning her out of spite and begins drinking ipecac to induce vomiting, making her sickly and causing her death.

 After Mama Elena’s death, Tita accepts John’s marriage proposal.
 Pedro, Rosaura, and their daughter Esperanza return to Mexico, and Tita loses her virginity to him.
 She grows anxious that she is pregnant with his child.
 Her mother's ghost haunts her, telling her that she and her unborn child are cursed.
-Tita confirms that she isn't pregnant and banishes her mother's ghost from her life for good, but the ghost takes revenge by setting Pedro on fire, leaving him badly burnt and bedridden, although he recovers.
+Tita confirms that she is not pregnant and banishes her mother's ghost from her life for good, but the ghost takes revenge by setting Pedro on fire, leaving him badly burnt and bedridden, although he recovers.
 Tita rejects John, informing him that she cannot marry him due to her affair with Pedro.

 Many years later, Alex Brown and Esperanza get married.
 During the wedding, Pedro proposes to Tita.
 Tita accepts, but Pedro dies when they have sex after the wedding.
 Tita is overcome with sorrow and eats a box of candles.
 The candles are sparked by the heat of Pedro's memory, creating a spectacular fire that consumes the entire ranch.
 The only thing that survives the fire is Tita's cookbook, which is passed on to the narrator, Esperanza's daughter.